Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% include orig-size-centered-fig.html filename="Boot_menu.png" alt="A boot menu" %}

 Result of this unfortunate choice was that Windows failed to boot, displaying a BSOD with `CRITICAL_PROCESS_DIED` bug check code instead.
-With no recent restore points the task of getting my system back became rather complicated; further complexity arose from the fact that I did not have another computer at my disposal to use as host for kernel-mode debugging.
+With no recent restore points the task of getting my system back became rather complicated; further complexity arose from the fact that I did not have another computer at my disposal to use as a host for kernel-mode debugging.
 Software-wise my meager setup included a copy of Ubuntu and WinRE (Windows Recovery Environment), that is, most of Windows applications were out of reach.
 Luckily, the crash dump driver stack remained intact, hence there was a dump file, ready for analysis, on the system hard drive.

 Let us see how far one can get given the lack of proper environment for debugging.